Last UpdatedFriday, 13 June 2014

 How Geo Location Works

 CoalaWeb Traffic uses the free MaxMind's GeoLiteCity database for determining the country and city information of your visitors.
 This file is updated very frequently, about once every month.
 Why so often?
-IP assignments to countries change all the time in fact by the time we release our extension, the database file is most likely already slighty out of date.
+IP assignments to countries change all the time in fact by the time we release our extension, the database file is most likely already slightly out of date.

 What Will This Affect